 But, now, allow me to offer this:

 If Caucasians are guilty of stealing things that are uniquely African-American, does this construct apply both ways?

 Accusing our fellow countrymen of “stealing” things like ideas, culture, dress, musical stylings, slang, athletic maneuvers, etc., seems a bit inimical to national unity in this melting pot, no?

-Should Americans of European descent begin complaining that we introduced the globe to Western world apparel, to include the notion of wearing trousers?
+Should Americans of European descent begin complaining that we introduced the globe to Western World apparel, including the notion of wearing trousers?
 Loin cloths, wraps, dashikis, and hijabs have been replaced in many far-off locales by Versace suits, neckties, broadcloth shirts, Levi’s, and Roberto Cavalli dresses.
-This doesn’t make these accoutrements any better, per se.
+This doesn’t make these accouterments any better, per se.
 But other nations and peoples have adopted them.
 Do we owe them a guilt trip for having done so?
 Cultural appropriation, perchance?
 Or does the charge only stick if leveled at me?

 And, as I’ll admit to being an Atlanta Braves fan, with Hank Aaron being my all-time favorite ballplayer, did “Hammerin’ Hank” culturally appropriate Babe Ruth’s home run swing, or trot, or game — which, incidentally, was invented by another white dude by the name of Abner Doubleday, wasn’t it?

 This is silly, right?